 - Is the pregnancy test in date?
 It’s very rare to have a false positive, even on an expired pregnancy test, but it can happen.

-Noticed possible false-positive blue dye evap lines?
+Looking at some possible false positive blue dye evap lines?

 It might be that your pregnancy test has sat for too long and now shows an evaporation line.